East African Community: Rumours of DRC exit

 MP Bertran Ewanga, head of the DRC chapter of the EALA, suggested that additional tension arose from a statement by Kenyan President William Ruto during a state dinner with U.S. President Joe Biden, although the specific statement that caused the tension is unknown.
-DRC Spokesman Patrick Muyaya said the peace in Kivu was taking too long to be realised and that “some Congolese are now questioning why we even asked to join the EAC.”
-He also said the DRC is "happier in the SADC than in the EAC," reflecting the EACRF's replacement at request of Tshisekedi with SADC forces.
+DRC Spokesman Patrick Muyaya said the peace in Kivu was taking too long to be realised and that "some Congolese are now questioning why we even asked to join the EAC".
+He also said the DRC is "happier in the SADC than in the EAC", which reflected the EACRF's replacement at request of Tshisekedi with SADC forces.
 He also cited the war as a direct reason for the limited efforts in integration as Rwanda and Kenya are seen as supporters of the M23 rebellion.

 Tshisekedi recalled the ambassador of the DRC to Kenya in December 2023 and has yet to accredit the new Kenyan ambassador to the DRC due to disagreements surrounding the Congo River Alliance, a group including DRC politicians and various secessionist militias including the M23.
-Tshisekedi demanded that Kenya hand over any persons engaging in "subversive activities," to which Kenyan foreign minister Musalia Mudavadi said “Kenya strongly disassociates itself from any utterances or activities likely to injure the peace and security of the friendly nation of DRC and has commenced an investigation.”
+Tshisekedi demanded that Kenya hand over any persons engaging in "subversive activities", to which Kenyan foreign minister Musalia Mudavadi said "Kenya strongly disassociates itself from any utterances or activities likely to injure the peace and security of the friendly nation of DRC and has commenced an investigation".
 Ultimately, Kenya found the statements to fall under constitutionally protected speech.

 The DRC's entry into the EAC was facilitated by Kenyan President Uhuru Kenyatta, Ruto's predecessor and a friend to Tshisekedi.
 Ruto is seen as reversing the positions that allowed the DRC to join in the first place.
-DRC Opposition leader Martin Fayulu has called the DRC’s membership in the EAC a “big mistake”.
+DRC Opposition leader Martin Fayulu has called the DRC's membership in the EAC a "big mistake".
 The EAC treaty has no provisions for the forcible exit of a member state, with only sanctions having been outlined.
 During the 7 June 2024 Summit, Paul Kagame called for a meeting of the Council of Ministers to discuss peace in the region.